 Why a location theory in geography?

-All the products produced today are complex with commodity supply chains spread across geographic space.
+All the products produced today are complex with commodity supply chains spread across the geography.
 They go through different stages of production and consume multiple resources before transforming into the final product.
 An economic geographer tries to link the spatial geometry and proposes a median point to locate with maximum advantage.

 Approaches to the problem of location